pThienk/Slip_Simulation/README.md

 ## Improvements

+_Note: the weakening parameter argument is now -e for epsilon, to reflect the fact that eps < 0 is strengthening_

 This new edition revised practically almost all parts of the original, save for the core concept.
 Here is the list of significant improvements made.